keboola/developers-docs/extend/generic-extractor/jobs/children.md

 {% endhighlight %}

-The above configuration assumes that all API resources simply have an `id` property (unlike in the previous example where the users had `userId` and the orders had `orderId`).
+The above configuration assumes that all API resources simply have an `id` property (unlike in the previous example, where the users had `userId` and the orders had `orderId`).
 This makes the configuration look rather cryptic.
 Read the deepest child placeholder configuration

     "5:user-id": "id",
     "3:order-id": "id",
     "1:item-id": "id"

-as
+as:

 - Go five levels up, pick the `id` property from the response and put it in place of the `user-id` in the endpoint URL.
 - Go three levels up, pick the `id` property from the response and put it in place of the `order-id` in the endpoint URL.